LorenaJS/amy-hip-attachment/README.md

 Code to reproduce the analyses presented in: "Infant attachment does not depend on neonatal amygdala and hippocampal structure and connectivity".

-Repository authors: Lorena Jiménez Sánchez Vaher (lorena.jimenezs@ed.ac.uk).
+Repository authors: Lorena Jiménez Sánchez (lorena.jimenezs@ed.ac.uk).

 The repository consists of the following folders: